 The National Center for State Courts, headquartered in Williamsburg, Virginia, is a nonprofit court reform organization dedicated to improving the administration of justice by providing leadership and service to the state courts.
 The National Center, founded in 1971 by the Conference of Chief Justices and Chief Justice of the United States Warren E. Burger, is governed by a diverse board of directors elected by state chief justices and state court administrators.
 It provides education, training, and technology, management, and research services to the nation's state courts.
 The National Center is leading efforts to strengthen court security, improve judicial selection, build constituencies that support judicial independence, and increase citizen participation in jury service.

-Part II: Executive Summary of Methodology with Survey Instruments can be downloaded at: http://www.courtinfo.ca.gov/reference/4 37pubtrust.htm
+Part II: Executive Summary of Methodology with Survey Instruments and the phase II report can be viewed at: www.courts.ca.gov/5275.htm